Symphonic metal: Symphonic death metal

-Bands described as symphonic death metal include Ex Deo, Septicflesh, Children of Bodom, MaYaN, and Fleshgod Apocalypse.
+Symphonic death metal blends death metal with elements of classical music, specifically orchestral arrangements.
+This subgenre alters the sound of death metal to accentuate the implemented sound of symphonic metal, often taking on softer or more majestic tones.
+Vocals in symphonic death metal include both clean-singing and death metal growls, as well as operatic inflections and choir-like vocal layers.
+Several of the most prominent symphonic death metal bands include Ex Deo, Septicflesh, Wintersun, MaYaN, and Fleshgod Apocalypse.
+In particular, Fleshgod Apocalypse's 2011 album, Agony, has been noted for its blend of brutal death metal and symphonic orchestrations.
+Xerath combines death metal riffing with cinematic symphonics.

 Haggard's 2000 album, Awaking the Centuries, has been described as death metal–styled symphonic metal.
-Eternal Tears of Sorrow, Starkill, and Wintersun are known for their symphonic melodic death metal sound.
-Mechina combines symphonic death metal with industrial metal.
+Eternal Tears of Sorrow, Mors Principium Est, Skyfire, and Starkill are known for their symphonic melodic death metal sound.
+Aephanemer, Brymir and Wilderun have each combined symphonic melodic death metal with folk metal.
+Mechina and Shade Empire have each combined symphonic elements with death metal and industrial metal.

 The symphonic death metal scene includes deathcore bands mixing the two genres together, starting in the late 2000s with The Breathing Process and Winds of Plague.
 In the early 2010s, Make Them Suffer developed the symphonic deathcore subgenre further in their earlier material, as did Betraying the Martyrs, known to "temper the punishing brutality of deathcore with melodic flourishes pulled from symphonic and progressive metal, giving it a theatricality that feels distinctly European."
-It was not until the late 2010s and early 2020s when the symphonic deathcore scene started rising in popularity with bands like Shadow of Intent, Lorna Shore, and A Wake in Providence.
-Some bands such as Worm Shepherd, Carnifex in their later albums, and Mental Cruelty combine the genre with symphonic black metal.
+Symphonic deathcore was given a significant boost in popularity by Lorna Shore, with their 2021 EP ...And I Return to Nothingness and the viral success of a song from that EP, "To the Hellfire".
+Other notable symphonic deathcore bands include Shadow of Intent, A Wake in Providence, Worm Shepherd, and Mental Cruelty.
+Carnifex have added elements of symphonic black metal in their later albums.